enricodeleo/wpacked/README.md

 ### Building

-From root ofthis project run `docker build .` in order to build a docker image.
+From the root of this project, run `docker build .` in order to build a docker image.

 _________________________________________

 ## Author
 [Enrico Deleo](https://enricodeleo.com)

-# Are you looking for a modern super-developer oriented starter theme?
+# Are you looking for a modern super-developer-oriented starter theme?
 [Look no further, try my Vueird starter theme powered by WebPack, Vue, SCSS](https://github.com/enricodeleo/vueird/)